cjdbarlow/bedside-notebook/anaesthesia/considerations/antibiotics.md

 ###Dosing and Timing
+> * Patients on regular antibiotics should be re-dosed perioperatively as per the above re-dosing interval
+> 	* If in doubt and the drug has a wide therapeutic range (e.g. β-lactams), it is likely safe to re-dose
+> * Skin incision can occur prior to completion of antibiotic infusion, but infusion should be running for at least 15 minutes prior to incision to allow adequate tissue concentration

 |Drug|Adult Dose|Paediatric Dose|Time prior to skin incision|Re-dosing Interval (with normal renal function)|Re-dosing Dose|
 |--|--|
 |Cephazolin|2g, 3g if >120kg|50mg/kg|Ideally 15 minutes, but 1-2 minutes may be equivalent|4 hours|Full|